9 FAM 302.13

 (a) (U) Individuals participating in an exchange program financed in whole or in part, directly or indirectly, by an agency of the U.S. Government, the individual’s home government (the government of the country of their nationality or last legal permanent residence), or an international organization which received funding from the U.S. Government or their home government;

-(b) (U) Individuals whose exchange program involves an area of study or field of specialized knowledge that has been designated as necessary for further development of their home countries on the Exchange Visitor Skills List in effect at the time they were admitted to the United States in or acquired, J status; or
+(b) (U) Individuals whose exchange program involves an area of study or field of specialized knowledge that has been designated as clearly required by their home countries on the 2024 Exchange Visitor Skills List; or

 (c) (U) Individuals who entered the United States to receive graduate medical education or training.